 About JAMA Network Open: JAMA Network Open is the new online-only open access general medical journal from the JAMA Network.
 On weekdays, the journal publishes peer-reviewed clinical research and commentary in more than 40 medical and health subject areas.
 Every article is free online from the day of publication.

-Authors: Xerxes T. Seposo, Ph.D., M.P.H., of Hokkaido University in Sapporo, Japan, is the corresponding author.
+Authors: Jacques Gaume, Ph.D., of the Lausanne University Hospital and University of Lausanne in Lausanne, Switzerland, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.